antonakv/vagrant-ob-cpuram/README.md

-# create 1 vm Vagrantfile, 2 core 2GB of ram"
+# create 1 vm Vagrantfile, 2 core 2GB of ram
 ## Intro
 This manual is dedicated to create create 1 vm Vagrantfile, 2 core 2GB of ram.
 Tested on Mac OS X.